xCORViSx/cargUI/README.md

 ## 🎯 What is cargUI?

-cargUI started as a simple GUI for Cargo commands, but has evolved into a **complete Rust development companion** covering:
+cargUI is a **visual Rust development companion** covering:

-- **🎨 Project Organization** - Smart detection, module visualization, target management
+- **🎨 Project organization** - Smart detection, visualization, and management of various Rust project elements
-- **⚙️ Cargo Integration** - Visual interface for all Cargo commands and features
+- **⚙️ Cargo integration** - Visual interface for all Cargo commands and features
-- **🦀 Rust Toolchain** - Rustup integration and toolchain management
+- **🦀 Rust toolchain** - Rustup integration and toolchain management
-- **📦 Workspace Support** - Intelligent multi-crate workspace handling
+- **📦 Workspace support** - Intelligent multi-crate workspace handling
-- **🔍 Code Intelligence** - Module health indicators, dependency tracking
+- **🔍 Health indications** - for the stability and quality of modules and dependencies
 - **📸 Configuration** - Snapshots for different development scenarios

 ### Why cargUI?